A Compositional Approach to Verifying Modular Robotic Systems

-If one monitor concludes $false$, then we know (a) that the system-level property does not hold, and (b) which node has violated its guarantee.
+If one monitor concludes $false$, then we know {that the monitored guarantee has been violated.
+In many cases, this also identifies the software node responsible for not satisfying the contract.
+However, a guarantee violation may also be the consequence of an unmet assumption.
+In our approach, this risk is mitigated by the compositional reasoning in Step 3, since the calculus checks that the assumptions of connected nodes follow from the guarantees of the preceding nodes.
+Thus, for most internal software interactions, an assumption violation corresponds to a guarantee violation of another monitored node.
+Assumptions of environmental inputs require separate consideration, and explicit assumption monitors could provide further diagnostic information in such cases.}

 In the remainder of this section we describe: the process of abstracting a \gls{ros} system into a system model, \S\ref{sec:diagram}; how our contracts are described and composed, \S\ref{sec:fol}; our approach to writing the contracts, \S\ref{sec:dsl}; our calculus for combining the contracts, \S\ref{sec:combination}; how the contracts can guide heterogeneous verification, \S\ref{sec:guidingHV}; and our runtime monitoring approach, \S\ref{sec:rv}.